Oxygen concentrator: History

 Home medical oxygen concentrators were invented in the early 1970s, with the manufacturing output of these devices increasing in the late 1970s.
 Union Carbide Corporation and Bendix Corporation were both early manufacturers.
 Before that era, home medical oxygen therapy required the use of heavy high-pressure oxygen cylinders or small cryogenic liquid oxygen systems.
 Both of these delivery systems required frequent home visits by suppliers to replenish oxygen supplies.
 In the United States, Medicare switched from fee-for-service payment to a flat monthly rate for home oxygen therapy in the mid-1980s, causing the durable medical equipment (DME) industry to rapidly embrace concentrators as a way to control costs.
 This reimbursement change dramatically decreased the number of primary high pressure and liquid oxygen delivery systems in use in homes in the United States at that time.
 Oxygen concentrators became the preferred and most common means of delivering home oxygen.
-The number of manufacturers entering the oxygen concentrator market increased greatly as a result of this change.
+The number of manufacturers entering the oxygen concentrator market increased significantly as a result of this change.
 Union Carbide Corporation invented the molecular sieve in the 1950s, which made these devices possible.
 It also invented the first cryogenic liquid home medical oxygen systems in the 1960s.

 How oxygen concentrators work

 Oxygen concentrators using pressure swing adsorption (PSA) technology are used widely for oxygen provision in healthcare applications, especially where liquid or pressurized oxygen is too dangerous or inconvenient, such as in homes or portable clinics.
 For other purposes, there are also concentrators based on nitrogen separation membrane technology.

-An oxygen concentrator takes in air and removes nitrogen from it, leaving an oxygen-enriched gas for use by people requiring medical oxygen due to low oxygen levels in their blood.
+An oxygen concentrator removes nitrogen from ambient air, leaving an oxygen-enriched gas for use by people requiring medical oxygen due to low oxygen levels in their blood.
 Oxygen concentrators provide an economical source of oxygen in industrial processes, where they are also known as oxygen gas generators or oxygen generation plants.

 Pressure swing adsorption

 Modern Fritz Stephan GmbH multi-molecular sieve oxygen concentrator.

 These oxygen concentrators utilize a molecular sieve to adsorb gases and operate on the principle of rapid pressure swing adsorption of atmospheric nitrogen onto zeolite minerals at high pressure.
 This type of adsorption system is therefore functionally a nitrogen scrubber, allowing the other atmospheric gases to pass through, leaving oxygen as the primary gas remaining.
 PSA technology is a reliable and economical technique for small- to mid-scale oxygen generation.
-Cryogenic separation is more suitable at higher volumes, and external delivery generally more suitable for small volumes.
+Cryogenic separation is more suitable at higher volumes, and external delivery is generally more suitable for small volumes.

 At high pressure, the porous zeolite adsorbs large quantities of nitrogen because of its large surface area and chemical characteristics.
 The oxygen concentrator compresses air and passes it over zeolite, causing the zeolite to adsorb the nitrogen from the air.
 It then collects the remaining gas, which is mostly oxygen, and the nitrogen desorbs from the zeolite under the reduced pressure to be vented.